 The existence of operational technology (OT) can be traced back to the time the electrically-powered equipment and machinery were used in buildings, factories, and transportation.
 It primarily interacts with the physical world and its main functions are sensing, actuating, monitoring, and controlling industrial equipment.
 This includes discerning the input and output signals and thereafter manipulating the processes as necessary.
 Now that we have an idea of what operational technology is, let’s jump straight into its wider definition, examples, and application.

-Having covered the key elements of operational technology, let’s look at some noteworthy examples.
+Having covered the key elements of operational technology, let’s look at some noteworthy examples of operational tech: